Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning

 To tackle these challenges, we propose a systematic post-training method called \textsc{Canoe}.
 The main idea behind \textsc{Canoe} is to synthesize easily verifiable short-form QA data and then leverage reinforcement learning (RL) with tailored rule-based rewards to improve the faithfulness of LLMs in both short-form and long-form generation tasks. \textsc{Canoe} firstly introduces Dual-GRPO, a variant of GRPO \citep{shao2024deepseekmathpushinglimitsmathematical} that includes three carefully tailored rule-based RL rewards derived from synthesized short-form QA data, while optimizing both short-form and long-form response generation.
-For the provided contextual information and question, Dual-GRPO first prompts LLMs to produce a reasoning process, followed by a long-form answer composed of detailed and complete sentences, and finally a concise short-form answer in just a few words.
+For the provided contextual information and question, Dual-GRPO first prompts LLMs to produce a reasoning process, followed by a long-form answer composed of detailed and complete sentences, and finally a concise short-form and easily verifiable answer in just a few words.
+For example, given the context, if the question is \textit{``What is the country of origin of Super Mario?''}, the long answer could be \textit{``Super Mario originated from Japan.''}, while the short answer could simply be \textit{``Japan''}.
 In this way, we can assign different rewards to long-form and short-form responses, optimizing both simultaneously.
 Note that we assign accuracy rewards on generated short-form responses since the short-form QA task enables reliable rule-based verification of faithfulness.
-To overcome the problem of the faithfulness of the generated long-form responses being difficult to evaluate via rule-based verification \citep{zheng2025deepresearcherscalingdeepresearch, openai2025deep}, we propose proxy rewards to evaluate it implicitly.
+To overcome the problem of the faithfulness of the generated long-form responses being difficult to evaluate via rule-based verification \citep{ openai2025deep}, we propose proxy rewards to evaluate it implicitly.